 If you were arrested or think that you could be under investigation for an alleged act of family violence in Central Texas, it is in your best interest to exercise your right to remain silent until you have legal counsel. [

-Law Office of Price & Wiggins, P.C. aggressively defends clients accused of domestic violence in communities throughout Williamson County and Bell County, such as Cedar Park, Georgetown, Harker Heights, Hutto, Belton, and many others.
+Law Office of Michael J. Price, P.C. aggressively defends clients accused of domestic violence in communities throughout Williamson County and Bell County, such as Cedar Park, Georgetown, Harker Heights, Hutto, Belton, and many others.